The Prettiest Lake in Every State

 Kansas: Scott State Fishing Lake

-Though only 100 acres in size, the pristine, spring-fed Scott Lake is the prettiest lake in the whole of Kansas.
-Its small size hides fish like walleye, catfish, and largemouth bass.
+Though only 100 acres in size, pristine, spring-fed Scott Lake is the prettiest lake in Kansas.
+Its small size hides fish like walleye, catfish and largemouth bass.
 Both hiking and equestrian trails wind around the region, which also offers ample picnicking and camping options.
-Even National Geographic thinks the Historic Lake Scott State Park is worth a look, calling it one of the country’s 50 must-see state parks.
-Animals like deer, turkeys, beavers, and bobcats can be found in the area, along with anthropological sites such as El Cuartelejo, which has been designated a National Historic Landmark and is the northernmost pueblo in the nation.
-Looking to sleep under the stars a little closer to home?
-Check out the best campsite in your state—and every other.
+Even National Geographic thinks Historic Lake Scott State Park is worth a look, calling it one of the country’s 50 must-see state parks.
+Wildlife including deer, turkeys, beavers and bobcats can be found in the area, along with the anthropological site El Cuartelejo, which has been designated a National Historic Landmark and is the northernmost pueblo in the nation.

 Kentucky laurel lake